Brain health and pollution: Particulate matter

-Airborne particulate matter is a Group 1 carcinogen.
-Particulates are the most harmful form (other than ultra-fines) of air pollution as they can penetrate deep into the lungs and brain from blood streams, causing health problems such as heart disease, lung disease, and premature death.
-There is no safe level of particulates.
-Ultrafine particles are both manufactured and naturally occurring.
-Hot volcanic lava, ocean spray, and smoke are common natural UFPs sources.
-UFPs can be intentionally fabricated as fine particles to serve a vast range of applications in both medicine and technology.
-Other UFPs are byproducts, like emissions, from specific processes, combustion reactions, or equipment such as printer toner and automobile exhaust.
-Anthropogenic sources of UFPs include combustion of gas, coal or hydrocarbons, biomass burning (i.e. agricultural burning, forest fires and waste disposal), vehicular traffic and industrial emissions, tire wear and tear from car brakes, air traffic, seaport, maritime transportation, construction, demolition, restoration and concrete processing, domestic wood stoves, outdoor burning, kitchen, and cigarette smoke.
+Particulate matter can be both manufactured and naturally occurring.
+Hot volcanic lava, ocean spray, and wildfire smoke are common natural sources of particulates.
+Aerosols can be intentionally fabricated to serve a vast range of applications in both medicine and technology.
+Other particulates are produced as byproducts of specific processes or combustion reactions, such as printer toner and automobile exhaust.
+Anthropogenic sources of particulate matter include combustion of gas, coal, and other hydrocarbons (fossil fuels); burning of biomass fuels (firewood, charcoal, agricultural crop residues, and animal dung) in kitchens, domestic wood stoves, and outdoors; cigarette and cannabis smoking; human-caused forest fires and agricultural burns; waste disposal; industrial emissions; vehicular traffic and wear to roads, tires, and brakes; air traffic; seaport and maritime transportation; construction, demolition, restoration and concrete processing.